nerdfolio/remult-better-auth/README.md

 })
 ```

-Then use the `getRemult()` method of that api to obtain the remult object and pass that to `remult-better-auth`.
+Then use the `getRemult()` method of that api to obtain the remult object and pass that to `@nerdfolio/remult-better-auth`.
 You'll need to import the entity schema generated above.

 ```typescript